Prostitution in Italy: Dealing with immigration

 Originally proposed by international agencies, and approved by the European Union in 1996, the cause of protecting migrant prostitutes was taken up in Italy by Maria Paola Colombo Svevo (PPI), President of Irene, an NGO, and by other Catholic and lay NGOs such as Caritas.

-While it was always possible to request a residency permit on humanitarian grounds, this was not well known or utilized by foreign sex workers.
+While it was always possible to request a residency permit on humanitarian grounds, this was not well known or utilized by foreign people in prostitution.
 In 1996, Livia Turco, the Minister of Social Affairs, introduced the first "Justice Permit" for trafficking victims who renounced their traffickers, as part of the Prime Minister Lamberto Dini's immigration decree.
 However, Catholic organizations opposed the denunciation clause.
-The political initiative to address the situation of women migrant workers came from Anna Finocchiaro (Democratic Party), the Minister of Equal Opportunities.
+The political initiative to address the situation of women migrants came from Anna Finocchiaro (Democratic Party), the Minister of Equal Opportunities.
 Giorgio Napolitano (Democrats of the Left), the Interior Minister, announced new measures in 1997 to deal with prostitution as an issue of urban safety, and there was little debate over his proposals, given widespread concerns over human trafficking.
 The main opposing viewpoint was that residence permits should be granted only on the condition of victims denouncing traffickers.
 What debate there was, was essentially confined to the position of women.
 The resulting legislation was the Legge Turco-Napolitano of 1998 (40/98).
 The position of the relatively weak and scattered women's movement was that victims should not be further victimized by having them expelled to their home country, or by putting them in a possibly life-threatening situation.

 Measures adopted by the law included increased penalties for recruiting and trafficking, and allowing victims of trafficking to stay in the country under a "protection permit".
 The law envisioned that these permits would be administered by local police chiefs (questori) on humanitarian grounds, but this concerned NGOs because of the complexity of the procedures involved and the potential for abuse.
 The law also required the victim to enroll in training courses organized and by approved NGOs.
-The law also allocated funds for associations assisting these victims, but did require them to exit sex work, although they were supposed to denounce it.
+The law also allocated funds for associations assisting these victims, but did require them to exit prostitution, although they were supposed to denounce it.
 The requirement for denunciation in the original Dini decree was removed.
 In advocating this, Turco was influenced by the Commission for Equal Opportunities, whose first president, Elena Marinucci (PSI), had embraced the aims of the Comitato and attempted to legislate this in 1987.

 Amongst critics were the Comitato who objected to prostitution as something that women required to be protected from, without addressing stigmatization.
 However, Catholic organizations dominated the list of approved agencies, and followed this belief.
 However, the debates did distinguish between forced prostitution and a "free and conscious choice of the individual".Fiorensoli MP. (ed.)
 Donne ch'avete intelletto d'amore.
 Confronto e riflessioni sulla prostituzione a partire da un punto di vista di donne (Proceedings of the Conference at Modena, 7 November 1998) Rome: Il pese delle donne, 1998.